lraichik/dsc-v2-mod1-final-project-online-ds-ft-051319/README.md

 # Introduction

-In this notebook, I will try to analyze the data from Kings county, Seattle to see what is driving the housing prices there.
+In this notebook, I will try to analyze the data from King county, Seattle to see what is driving the housing prices there.
 I will try to build a model that can predict what those prices will be in the future based on the the data points that affected those sales in 2014 and 2015.

 [Back to Table of Contents](#Table-of-contents)